-Introduction
+1 Introduction

-Pedestrian safety represents a major issue, with approximately 310,000 pedestrian fatalities being recorded annually across the globe, a figure that accounts for 23% of total road traffic fatalities (World Health Organization, 2023).
-Pedestrian collisions frequently involve a motor vehicle as the impacting entity, contributing to 63% of such incidents in a
+Pedestrian safety represents a major issue, with approximately 310,000 pedestrian fatalities being recorded annually across the globe, accounting for 23% of total road traffic fatalities (World Health Organization 2023).
+Pedestrian collisions frequently involve a motor vehicle as the impacting entity, contributing to 63% of such incidents in a developed country like the Netherlands (SWOV 2020).
+Investigative analysis of accident casualties within the United States and Europe illustrates that pedestrian behaviour is implicated in approximately two-thirds of pedestrian-vehicle collisions, and that 10 to 15% of collisions stem from obstructed views (Bálint et al. 2021; European Road Safety Observatory 2018; Hunter et al. 1996; Yue et al. 2020).